bruna-genz/Capsule_Wardrobe/README.md

 ## Future features

 - Create temperature categories on the created looks and integrate the app with a weather API, so it can suggest looks based on the current temperature.
-- Create a virtual shop, where users can sell their clothes to other users.
+- Create an ecommerce store, where users can sell their clothes to other users.

 ## Show your support